Updated November 21, 2017

 Google App Engine flexible environment charges for resources of virtual machine types that you specify.
 Cost consists of 3 parameters: vCPU (per core hour), memory (per GB hour), and persistent disk (per GB per month).
 These charges are by the minute, with a minimum charge of ten minutes of usage.

-For CaaS, AWS offers Amazon EC2 Container Service (ECS), and Cloud Platform offers Google Container Engine.
+For CaaS, AWS offers Amazon EC2 Container Service (ECS), and Cloud Platform offers Google Kubernetes Engine.

 Amazon ECS is developed and maintained by Amazon.
-Container Engine is built on Kubernetes, an open-source container management system.
+Kubernetes Engine is built on Kubernetes, an open-source container management system.

-At a high level, Amazon ECS's terminology and concepts map to those of Container Engine as follows:
+At a high level, Amazon ECS's terminology and concepts map to those of Kubernetes Engine as follows:

 |Cluster nodes||Amazon EC2 Instances||Compute Engine Instances|